daniel-junior-dube/vscode_banner_comments/README.md

 ## Known Issues

 - Only the languages provided by vscode are supported to wrap the banner with comments.
+Converting to figlet font should still work

 ## Release Notes